 Make the batter:

-- Place the flour, milk, eggs, salt, sugar and slightly melted coconut butter in a blender and blend for about 30 seconds or until batter is smooth.
+- Place the flour, milk, eggs, salt, sugar, and slightly melted coconut butter in a blender and blend for about 30 seconds or until the batter is smooth.
 Alternatively, whisk everything together in a bowl until thoroughly combined.

-Before cooking the crepes, assemble everything you will need by your stove top: the batter, the pan, the oil, the spatula.
+- Before cooking the crepes, assemble everything you will need on your stovetop: the batter, the pan, the oil, the spatula.
 Ladle or 1/4-cup measuring cup handy.

 Cool the crepe: Tilt the pan and loosen the crepe, then slide it onto the cooling rack.

 Continue making crepes: Continue making crepes with the rest of the batter, adding more oil as needed to keep the crepes from sticking.

 - In a separate pan such as saute pan, add Coconut butter, Cocoa, and Brown Sugar.
 Let it melt and incorporate at a lower temperature, then fold crepes into triangles and put a few at the time in the bubbly sugar, Cocoa, and coconut butter sauce.